 - How does the alternative method or substance affect quality and function?

-In the substitution process, prioritise which elements you assess first and how these are detailed.
+In the substitution process, prioritize which elements you assess first and how these are detailed.
 When looking at different chemicals, always evaluate the risks.
 How hazardous the chemical is and how people and the environment will be exposed.
 You can use the SIN-list during this step also.
 Look at the lifecycle perspective both for new product designs without chemicals and the chemicals hazard compared to gas emissions, for example.

 Test, implement and improve